 Today's Voices.
 Tomorrow's Solutions.

 The Discussion Meet contest is designed to simulate a committee meeting, where discussion and active participation are expected from each participant.
 The Indiana Farm Bureau Young Farmer Discussion Meet will take place December 7 & 8, 2018, at the INFB State Convention in Fort Wayne.
 Click here to read the 2018 Discussion Meet Eligibility Requirements.

-Registration for the Discussion Meet can be completed through the State Convention registration form, which will be online this fall.
+Registration for the Discussion Meet can be completed through the 2018 State Convention registration form when it becomes available.
 AFBF has provided five questions.
 Contestants will be asked to prepare for five questions with one question not being used during the competition at State Convention.
 Significant monetary prizes, as well as other opportunities are available to winners of these contests.

-Four state finalists receive plaques and recognition during the awards program at the INFB State Convention in December.
+Four state finalists receive plaques and recognition during the awards program at the State Convention.

 The state winner will receive:

 - $4,000 cash prize from Indiana Farm Bureau Insurance.

 - All expenses paid trip to AFBF Annual Convention in New Orleans, La., January 11-16, 2019.

 - The three runners-up receive a $1,000 cash prize from Indiana Farm Bureau Insurance.

 2018 Discussion Meet Questions: